-I mean, that was the biggest change as I went about my fitness quest.
-For some reason, I didn’t expect my feet to lose weight when I dropped enough weight to make another whole person.
+I mean, that was one of the biggest changes as I went from 310 pounds to 155.
+For some reason, I didn’t expect my feet to lose weight when I dropped enough weight to make up for another whole person.

-And they will.
 But your feet will, too!
 So will your neck, arms, legs, and face.
 Heck, your fingers and wrists will shrink, reducing your ring, watch, and bracelet sizes.

 (I’ll pause here while you guffaw like adolescents for a few minutes.)

-But seriously, the biggest change from weight loss–and one that no one told me about–was that my feet would lose weight, too, and that meant that my shoe size would change.
+But seriously, the biggest change from weight loss–and one that no one told me about–was that my feet would lose weight, too.
+That meant that my shoe size would change.
 And it took me a bit of pain to realize how big a problem that was.

-Nobody told me that weight loss would make my hands and feet shrink so dramatically.
+Nobody told me that weight loss would make my feet shrink so dramatically.
 So this is me.
 Telling you, straight up: your feet will shrink.
 A lot..
 Prepare for it.
 And don’t wait to grab even a new, cheap pair of comfy tennies.
 I am as guilty as anyone of being so obsessed with the exposed and visible areas of my body.
-We tend to forget that our daily lives are affected by the soles of our feet a whole heck of a lot more than the size of our biceps.
+We tend to forget that our daily lives and overall well-being are affected by the soles of our feet a whole heck of a lot more than the size of our biceps.